Apache Configuration Error AH00558: Could not reliably determine the server's fully qualified domain name

 apachectl to test that the configuration is valid.

 apachectl configtest invocation should result in output like this:

-You can now restart Apache using the appropriate
+You can now reload Apache’s configuration using the appropriate

 On Ubuntu and Debian-derived systems, run the following:

-On CentOS, Fedora, and RedHat-derived systems use this command to restart Apache:
+On CentOS, Fedora, and RedHat-derived systems use this command to reload Apache’s configuration:

-After you restart Apache, the AH00558 error message will no longer appear in your logs.
+After you reload Apache, the AH00558 error message will no longer appear in your logs.
 You can confirm the messages are silenced by running any of the three

 apachectl commands that are demonstrated in this tutorial.